Epiconcept-Paris/vaccinationimpact/cran-comments.md

 Other:

-Changed licence to be proprietary.
+Changed licence to be MIT and Epiconcept as copyright holder.

 ## 2025-10-16